Julien Neals: Renomination to district court under Biden

 On March 30, 2021, President Joe Biden announced his intent to renominate Neals to serve as a United States district judge for the United States District Court for the District of New Jersey.
 On April 19, 2021, his nomination was sent to the Senate.
 President Biden nominated Neals to the seat vacated by Judge Bill Martini, who assumed senior status on February 10, 2015.
 Neals was recommended by Senator Cory Booker.
 On April 28, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
 On May 20, 2021, his nomination was reported out of committee by a 16–6 vote.
 On June 7, 2021, the United States Senate invoked cloture on Neals' nomination by a 66–28 vote.
 On June 8, 2021, his nomination was confirmed by a 66–33 vote.
 He received his judicial commission on June 22, 2021.

 Controversy over hallucinated quotations and case outcomes

-On June 30, 2025, Neals issued an opinion containing made-up quotes and incorrect case outcomes, which Reason described as hallucinations indicative of the use of generative artificial intelligence.
+On June 30, 2025, Neals issued an opinion containing made-up quotes and incorrect case outcomes, which Reason described as hallucinations indicative of the use of generative AI.
 After a party pointed out the errors, Neals withdrew the opinion.